sajera/s-config/readme.md

 var config2 = configMap.read('./path/to/source/config.env');

 ```
-**Note:** File extension is required.
-Perhaps the development stage, you may need to view or compare different configs.
+**Note:** The file extension is required for any method of reading config.